-Léviathan stéthocephale** & Bill Gates + Late Classic Maya Clown;
+Léviathan stéthocephale** & Bill Gates (the culprit!) + Late Classic Maya Clown;

 Haroldo de Campos + Samuel Beckett + Arara-canindé (montage A/Z);

 Dr. Strangelove/Stanley Kubrick, Peter Sellers: "An astonishingly good idea" (Youtube);

 Vandana Shiva on India's Farmer's Protests [this video became unavailable at Youtube in many countries] (Going Underground, 13/02/2021);

 La croissance est-elle infinie ou insoutenable?
 (Philippe Bihouix, AuCoffre/Youtube, 2021);

 EarthDance 2020 - Vandana Shiva and Reclaiming the Commons (Sinergetic Press 2020);

 Vandana Shiva: Corona Crisis (Cusanus Hochschule für Gesellschaftsgestaltung 2020);